Dariusz Ratajczak: Death

 Dariusz Ratajczak was found dead in a car parked near the shopping centre in Opole on 11 June 2010.
 The body was lying in the car for nearly two weeks and was in an advanced state of decay.
 The autopsy discovered that fatal alcohol poisoning was the cause of Ratajczak's death.
 He was buried at the municipal cemetery in Półwieś, Opole.
+The inscription on his tomb states his death date as 29 May 2010.

 Political activity

 In 2002 Ratajczak was considered as a candidate of the League of Polish Families for the Opole's voivodeship sejmik, but after his candidature caused controversy he resigned from running for the office.